 But right now, you can’t even concentrate.
 I want to help with that.

 This isn’t an inspirational sermon.
 Those are awesome, and we need those right now more than ever.
-But what I wanted to give you today is just the super practical tips and tools that I have used throughout my life and career to overcome overwhelm.
+But today I want to give you the super practical tips and tools that I have used throughout my life and career to overcome overwhelm.

 Step 1: Breathe.